kuldeepbishnoi/Java-Agent/README.md

 # Java-Agent

-## Docker image link
-docker pull kuldeepbishnoi/post-service

 ## Repository Structure
-- post-service branch -> contains code for simple post service
+- `post-service` branch -> contains code for simple post service
-- agent-service branch -> contains code for the java agent
+- `agent-service` branch -> contains code for the java agent

 ## Problem Statement
 Facilitate mocking of Java libraries such that their functionality is overridden without making any change in the business logic code.